aikaterinimanousidou/Shearsort/README.md

 # Shearsort
-Shearsort (Parallel and Distributed Programming Uppsala University)
+Shearsort - Individual Project (Parallel and Distributed Programming Uppsala University)

 ## Purpose
 The purpose of this project is to implement a parallel Shear sort algorithm in C with the help of Message Passing Interface (MPI) and evaluate its performance through strong and weak scaling experiments.
 Access to a super-computer was available for the performance experiments.